Welcome to the teacher’s guide to the Tennessee History for Kids booklet called Upon a Pivot.

 This is a good time to point out that one of the nation’s most respected and popular Abraham Lincoln interpreters lives in Nashville.
 His name is Dennis Boggs, and we have brought him to many Tennessee History for Kids events.
 Click here to learn more about him and his presentation.

-In 2017-2018, I spent several months researching slavery advertising in Tennessee newspapers and wrote an entire book called Runaways, Coffles and Fancy Girls on the history of slavery in Tennessee based on that research.
+In 2017-2018, I spent several months researching slavery advertising in Tennessee newspapers and wrote a book called Runaways, Coffles and Fancy Girls on the history of slavery in Tennessee based on that research.

 Also, the book reports that a slave died in the construction of the Tennessee State Capitol (something the state has never acknowledged before) and the government of Nashville owned 26 slaves.